By Jen and Hilary Bayer

 In discussions that followed fellows examined David’s, Jeff’s, and others’ fearful behaviors: seeking control, projecting imagined slights, avoiding conflict.
 They analyzed deference, allegiance, and other group dynamics.
 They reassessed personal and shared goals.

-Resolution included Jeff’s guiding others in planting six new fruit trees, his organizing Magicians to lay wood-chip-over-cardboard mulch to obviate need for annual weed suppression, and our deciding together a list of plants that were now installing as seasonal rains begin.
+Resolution included Jeff’s guiding others in planting six new fruit trees, his organizing Magicians to lay wood-chip-over-cardboard mulch to obviate need for annual weed suppression, and our deciding together a list of plants that we’re now installing as seasonal rains begin.

 Watching fellows who’d lived and worked together for so long navigate this conflict, we became even more aware that the work of community is ongoing.
 When we stopped to think about it, we appreciated their commitment to science and loving.